a close-up of orange and purple cells

 • It can also spread during pregnancy via the placenta.

-To illustrate this, two healthcare workers developed lesions on their hands after visiting a patient to take samples.
-They only donned gloves when they were ready to take the samples.
-They had been touching multiple surfaces until that point.
-Despite being in close contact with the patient, the spread was due to touching surfaces (‘fomite transmission’) with a high viral load, not respiratory transmission.
+Two healthcare workers developed lesions on their hands after visiting a patient at home.
+They only donned gloves when they were ready to take samples and had been touching multiple surfaces until then.
+Despite being in close contact with the patient, the spread was due to touching surfaces contaminated with virus particles (‘fomite transmission’) and not respiratory transmission.

 No link has been established between mpox and pools, hot tubs and spas.
 Provided chorine is within recommended levels it will render the virus inactive.